BYU-Hydroinformatics/ggst/docs/source/wtf.rst

 **Data Imputation Tools**
 ----
-To assist users in applying the statsmodel method described above to impute gaps in the GRACE data, we have implemented the Python code to perform the imputation in Google Colab notebook whose link is below.
+To assist users in applying the statsmodel method described above to impute gaps in the GRACE data, we have implemented the Python code to perform the imputation in a Google Colab notebook whose link is below.
 After launching the notebook, follow the instructions in the code.

 .. raw:: html